livia-sfsu/system_call/README.md

 - Download the linux kernel and extract it.
 - Modify the kernel
--- Add the system call entry to arch/x86/entry/syscalls/syscall_64.tbl (assuming a 64 bit version) -- Write the C code that implements this function. kernel/sys.c works.
+    - Add the system call entry to arch/x86/entry/syscalls/syscall_64.tbl (assuming a 64 bit version)
+    - Write the C code that implements this function. kernel/sys.c works.
-You can also create your own C file (make sure you add it to the build).
+- You can also create your own C file (make sure you add it to the build).
-Look for SYSCALL_DEFINE macro.
+    - Look for SYSCALL_DEFINE macro.
--- Create a declaration for your system call in include/linux/syscalls.h .
+- Create a declaration for your system call in include/linux/syscalls.h .
 Remember, it's only the declaration.
 The function is defined in the step above.
--- Compile the kernel, generate the image.
+- Compile the kernel, generate the image.
-- Test the new system call
--- Create a C program that calls the new system call.
+- Test the new system call: create a C program that calls the new system call.

 ## Pro-tip

 - You need a machine running Linux for this project.
 Windows will not help you.
 - You don't have to replace Windows with Linux if you don't want to, use a virtual machine instead.
+- It is ok to follow a (slightly) different path.
+For example, you can add your function to sys.c or add a new file.
+It's all good (as long as it works).
 - I recommend using qemm since it is free, lightweight and easy to configure.
 Find a tutorial that uses qemm.
 Those are the best.
 - Really, there's a ton of tutorials.
 Go read them.